William Hendricks: Congressman

-Jennings was elected Governor of Indiana in the first election leaving his congressional seat vacant.
-That same year Hendricks was elected as the only Indiana representative, defeating former territorial governor Thomas Posey.
-His election occurred shortly before Indiana's statehood had been approved by Congress and there was a brief debate about the legality of seating him when he arrived in Washington, D.C., but the situation was resolved in his favor.
-He served in the 14th Congress, succeeding Jennings.
-Hendricks was reelected three times, serving from December 11, 1816, until the 17th Congress when he resigned July 25, 1822.
+Jennings was elected governor of Indiana in 1816, leaving his congressional seat vacant.
+That same year Hendricks was elected to represent Indiana's at-large congressional district in the United States House of Representatives.
+He was re-elected in 1817, defeating former territorial governor Thomas Posey.
+Hendricks's election occurred shortly before Indiana's statehood had been approved by Congress and there was a brief debate about the legality of seating him when he arrived in Washington, D.C., but the situation was resolved in his favor.
+Hendricks was reelected again in 1818 and 1820, serving from December 11, 1816, until July 25, 1822, when he resigned.
 In Congress he was a member of the Select Committee on Roads and Canals.
 He supported legislation to fund the construction of the National Road, which would connect Indiana with the eastern states.
 He also supported several measures to fund other minor road and canal projects, but was unsuccessful.
 He was a proponent of rapidly granting statehood to the western states, and delivered several speeches urging the statehood of Illinois and Missouri.
 In his final reelection bid, he won by a margin of ten to one, and was recognized as one of the most popular political figures in the state.